-The Speaker: - I wish to inform the Assembly that I have received a communication from the private secretary to Her Honour the Lieutenant Governor stating that Her Honour will open the third session of the twenty-fourth legislature at 2:30 p.m. today, the 14th day of March, 2002.
+The Speaker informed the Assembly that he had received a communication from the Private Secretary to Her Honour the Lieutenant Governor stating that Her Honour would open the Session at 2:30 p.m. today, Thursday, the 14th day of March, 2002.